aarol/arctis-battery-indicator/README.md

 ## Adding a new headset

-Add a new entry to the bottom of `KNOWN_HEADPHONES` in [headphone_models.rs](src/headphone_models.rs) and submit a new pull request.
+I have a post on my website explaining that explains how to do this: <https://aarol.dev/posts/arctis-hid>

+New configurations can be tested by using a `config.toml` file.
+In this repository, there is an a file, [example.config.toml](./example.config.toml) which can be copied as `config.toml` to a file next to `arctis-battery-indicator.exe` and other files.
+When starting the program again, it will only try to find a headphone matching the configuration file.
+It's recommended to use the `arctis-battery-indicator-debug.exe` to test this.

+If you have a working configuration file, you should create a [new issue](https://github.com/aarol/arctis-battery-indicator/issues/new) with the file contents, so that I can add it to the list of known headphones.

 The parameters, such as `write_bytes` and `battery_percent_idx` can be discovered by sniffing the USB traffic with something like [WireShark](https://www.wireshark.org/) and [USBPcap](https://desowin.org/usbpcap/)

-I have a post on my website explaining how to do this: <https://aarol.dev/posts/arctis-hid>